NixOS/moderation/moderation-log.md

+wombat has been suspended on Discourse for 14 days for engaging in discussions in a unproductive manner and not following mod instructions

 g.p was suspended on Discourse for 14 days for persistent combative behavior and lack of any constructive approach

 wombat has been suspended on Discourse for 1 day for blatantly disregarding mod instructions